Star Trek homeSkip to main content

 StarTrek.com

 Once again, real life in the form of divergent cultures, heritage, and history came between people from two different worlds.
 They were able to overcome it, though, because their relationship offered them closure.
-Tekeny had a biological daughter somewhere, who might or might not have still been alive, but since he himself was dying of an incurable illness in "Ties of Blood and Water," he decided to make Kira the object of his fatherly affection in his final hours.
+Tekeny had a biological daughter somewhere, who might or might not have still been alive, but since he himself was dying of an incurable illness in "," he decided to make Kira the object of his fatherly affection in his final hours.
 Kira, similarly, needed a fatherly figure to get over the trauma of leaving her wounded father, who'd been shot by Cardassians, to die all alone while she was off trying to avenge him.

 A big part of why Kira forgave Tekeny was to spend time with him and get a do-over on her biological father's death.
 Their motivation for finding family in each other wasn't exactly the purest, but that didn't make their bond any less special in the end.